 As the world’s reserve currency, the USD was once privy to the “gold standard.”
 The gold standard is a term used to describe fiat currencies (paper money) that are pegged to the value of gold.
 The United States was on the gold standard from the signing of the Bretton Woods Accords (1945) until the early 1970s.

-So where can you see how the value of Gold is changing in comparison to the USD?
+So, where can you see how the value of Gold is changing compared to the USD?
 It’s pretty simple: the XAU/USD.
-The XAU/USD is a very special forex currency pair that compares gold (XAU) to the US dollar (USD).
+The XAU/USD is a special forex currency pair comparing gold (XAU) to the US dollar (USD).
 Thus, the pair is called the XAU/USD.

 The XAU/USD tells traders how many US dollars it costs to purchase one ounce of gold.
-Although all national currencies may be paired to gold, the XAU/USD is the most frequently referenced.
+Although all national currencies may be paired with gold, the XAU/USD is the most frequently referenced.
 Why?
-Because the USD is the world’s leading reserve currency that is held by central banks.
-So, gold prices are commonly denominated in USD on the global currency markets.
+Because the USD is the world’s leading reserve currency held by central banks.
+So, gold prices are commonly denominated in USD in global currency markets.

-Now, how does gold affect major currency pairs in Forex?
+Now, how does gold affect the major currency pairs in Forex?
 Let’s explore.

-Australia has a strong reputation as being one of the world’s largest producers of bullion.
+Australia has a strong reputation as one of the world’s largest bullion producers.
 This means that the Australian economy relies heavily on how it exports gold to the rest of the world.
 So, it’s not a quantum leap to understand that Australia’s domestic currency (AUD) is impacted by the nation’s commitment to export gold.

 A picture is worth 1000 words.
 Let’s place gold and AUD/USD side by side on the same chart and see if there are any correlations.

 Can you see how they move together?
 That’s because gold has a positive correlation with the AUD/USD.
 So, if the value of gold goes up, so does AUD/USD; if the value of gold goes down, so does the AUD/USD.
 While this relationship isn’t the product of a central bank peg, it is at least an informal gold standard.